pylint-dev/pylint/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for submitting a PR to pylint!

-To ease the process of reviewing your PR, do make sure complete the following boxes.
+To ease the process of reviewing your PR, do make sure to complete the following boxes.

 You can also read more about contributing to pylint in this document: https://github.com/PyCQA/pylint/blob/master/doc/development_guide/contribute.rst#repository